TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/classiccompute-advisory-paas.md

 * Improve reliability and recoverability<br>
 * Enhance security

 You **should not** choose Advisory when you have an immediate issue that requires troubleshooting support.
-Please select a different *problem type* from the drop down list on the previous screen for faster assistance resolving a problem.<br>
+Please select a different *problem type* from the dropdown list on the previous screen for faster assistance resolving a problem.<br>

-## **Recommended documents**
+## **Recommended Documents**

 * [How to get static IP address for Cloud Service](https://azure.microsoft.com/documentation/articles/virtual-networks-reserved-public-ip/#how-to-reserve-the-ip-address-of-an-existing-cloud-service)<br>
 * [Read Microsoft Advisory on Machine Key update](https://aka.ms/azuremachinekeyinfo)<br>